 - Go!
 If the "NO!" didn't change the situation in favor of the child, the child should be instructed to turn and walk/run as quickly as possible to a safe destination.

 - Yell!
-This yell should not be a scream or a high-pitched screech, instead it should be a loud and forceful yell.
-If your child can form a word with the yell, like "STRANGER!", all the better, but making a loud, forceful sound should be the ultimate goal.
+This yell should not be a scream or a high-pitched screech.
+Instead, it should be a loud and forceful yell.
+If your child can form a word with a yell, like "STRANGER!" all the better, but making a loud, forceful sound should be the ultimate goal.

 - Tell!
 Once the child gets to a safe area, tell them they should tell a parent, adult, teacher, or other trusted person about what happened.
 Assure the child that they're loved and that no matter what happened to them, they won't be blamed.

 Make Sure Children Know Where to Go to Get Help